ashiklom/forte-drake-lesson/README.md

 ## Your second commit: Replacing the `Rproj` file

 To solidify your understanding of creating git commits, let's try another one.
-Notice that we have two RStudio project files in this directory -- the original `FoRTE-canopy.Rproj` and our new `forte-canopy-drake.Rproj`.
+Notice that we have two RStudio project files in this directory -- the original `FoRTE-canopy.Rproj` and our new `forte-canopy-git.Rproj`.
 Let's replace the former with the latter.

 In the RStudio file browser, delete the `FoRTE-canopy.Rproj` file.